bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 [^why-ast]: The AST and why it is the _model_ of the language deserves an article on its own.
 Digest: It enables better tooling and allows the surface syntax to focus on expressing the usual well as the _unusual_ doesn't need to be possible to express as one always can escape to the AST.

-To encode any expression directly as an AST elment the AST expression is _tagged_ with the atom `` `ast ``.
+To encode any expression directly as an AST element the AST expression is _tagged_ with the atom `` `ast ``.
 The `plus` function could be implemented as:

 		fn plus [+] :: Int a -> Int b -> Int